bentayloruk/YoSln/README.md

 **This is a 0.1, which means it WORKS FOR ME AND MY NEED.
 Your mileage will probably vary.**

 This is a command line tool and is written in F#.
-The works is done [here](https://github.com/bentayloruk/YoSln/blob/master/src/YoSln/Program.fs).
+The work is done [here](https://github.com/bentayloruk/YoSln/blob/master/src/YoSln/Program.fs).

 *Really, still here?!*